Back to blog

 Credentials are encrypted at rest using AES-256-GCM via dotenvx.
 The encryption key never leaves the local machine.

-Once authenticated, the agent has wallet addresses on every supported chain.
-A single natural-language query returns balances across all 7 blockchains simultaneously.
+Once authenticated, the agent has wallet addresses on every supported chain, and a single natural-language query returns balances across all 7 blockchains simultaneously — Solana, Ethereum, Base, BSC, Polygon, Hedera, and Bitcoin.

 The agent wallet provides addresses across these chain types: